youragi/youragi.github.io/pages/home.md

 ---
 layout: home
 title: Your AGI
-description: Your AGI Company Home
+description: Own Your Personal AGI
-background: /assets/img/GIST_background.jpg
+background: /assets/img/default_background.png
-permalink: /
 ---

-## News
+### News
 ---
 <!-- Content here would shop up above your list of posts -->
 - 23.01.30: Homepage is published.<br/>

-## Vision and Research Area
+### Vision and Research Area
 ---
 Easy AGI Use!
 - Just select a pretrained AGI for your purpose